What Is Fineness of Cement

 Why Fineness of Cement Test Required?

-- We know that cement hydrates when cement is mixed with the water and a thin layer are formed around the particle.
+We know that cement hydrates when cement is mixed with water and a thin layer are formed around the particle.

-- On other hand, cement smaller particles react much quicker than the larger particle.
+On other hand, cement smaller particles react much quicker than larger particles.

-- Therefore to increase the setting time of cement, cement is must be manufactured in a different range of particle sizes.
+Therefore to increase the setting time of cement, cement must be manufactured in a different range of particle sizes.
 The fineness of the cement test measures this parameter of cement.

 Fineness Test of Cement